denkiwakame/Python-ERVO/README.md

 Building & installing
 ----------------------

-Building requires Cython to be installed; just run `pip install -r requirements.txt` to do so.
+Building requires [CMake](http://cmake.org/) and [Cython](http://cython.org/) to be installed.
+Run `pip install -r requirements.txt` to install the tested version of Cython, or run `pip install Cython` to install the latest version.

 Run `python setup.py build` to build, and `python setup.py install` to install.
 Alternatively, if you want an in-place build that puts the compiled library right in the current directory, run `python setup.py build_ext --inplace'